ArtificerRepo/artificer/demos/README.md

-# S-RAMP Demos
+# Artificer Demos

 ## Summary

-This module contains a number of demos that illustrate various S-RAMP features.
+This module contains a number of demos that illustrate various Artificer features.
 Each subfolder within this module is a separate demo.

 Each demo should have its own README.md file which explains what it does and how to use it.